Read the committee members' biographies and registered interests.

 Biography

-Linn has served as a chair, non-executive director and lay adviser in health and care for nearly 20 years.
+Linn has served as a chair, non-executive director and lay adviser in health and care for over 20 years.
 She takes a special interest in good governance, outcomes, and how patient and public voice can be embedded in health and care to improve outcomes.

 Dr Waqas Tahir